Aerial view of Santiago, Chile with mountains in background

 It is also important to note that Chile is a culture with more physical contact.
 Personal space is much smaller and there is more casual touching, (kissing of the cheek, touching the arm or shoulder).

-Public facilities in Chile are usually not disability-friendly, it can be difficult to find elevators (although most places would have one).
+Public facilities in Chile are usually not disability friendly, and it can be difficult to find elevators (although most places have one).
 Host institutions mostly have disability access pathways and elevators.
-Universities are also developing resources to align to more inclusive access to educational experiences.
-Clinics, hospitals, shopping malls, and most public transportation, bus and subway lines have access points.
+Universities are also developing resources to provide more inclusive educational experiences.
+Clinics, hospitals, shopping malls, and most public transportation lines have access points.

 Students are encouraged to provide as much information as they can related to their specific disabilities (or related needs) prior to arrival so CIEE staff can assess potential challenges and arrange for appropriate accommodations.